-'Appendix D: Exemplar Layouts for Education and Community Facilities' provides exemplar layouts, highlighting the key issues of reducing school run traffic and providing safe drop-off space away from school entrances.
+'Appendix D: Exemplar Layout for Education and Community Facilities' provides exemplar layouts, highlighting the key issues of reducing school run traffic and providing safe drop-off space away from school entrances.
 The objectives as displayed in the exemplar layouts are to:

-- · create a sense of place; - avoid congestion by dispersing school drop off; - provide a safe environment around school pedestrian entrances which must be traffic free and not abutting roads or parking; - facilitate appropriate disabled, staff, delivery, maintenance and emergency vehicle access; and - encourage sustainable travel.
+- create a sense of place; - avoid congestion by dispersing school drop off; - provide a safe environment around school pedestrian entrances which must be traffic free and not abutting roads or parking; - facilitate appropriate disabled, staff, delivery, maintenance and emergency vehicle access; and - encourage trips made by active and sustainable travel.